wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Delivery Failures

 All deliveries should result in one of following four outcomes prior to the delivery timeframe of the relay provider.
-These outcomes are emitted as EVM events from the CoreRelayer contract when they occur.
+These outcomes are emitted as EVM events from the WormholeRelayer contract when they occur.

 - Delivery Success
 - Delivery Failure